Neighbourhood Guide: Where To Eat, Drink And Shop In Wan Chai

 Blend & Grind

-The Mid-Levels specialty coffee-smoothie bar has recently ventured into Wan Chai with a new venue on the corner of Sun Street, bringing in fresh brews by Redback Coffee and healthy brunch options to the neighbourhood, from acai bowl smoothie bowls to a sumptuous B&G breaky board that comes with a wholesome avocado and egg toast, wild muesli with coconut Greek yogurt and orange juice.
+The Mid-Levels specialty coffee-smoothie bar also has a venue on the corner of Sun Street, bringing in fresh brews by Redback Coffee and healthy brunch options to the neighbourhood, from acai bowl smoothie bowls to a sumptuous B&G breaky board that comes with a wholesome avocado and egg toast, wild muesli with coconut Greek yogurt and orange juice.

-The Sun Street branch also turns into a bar at night with great happy hour deals from 4pm to 8pm—their signature espresso martinis are a must-try.
+The Sun Street branch also turns into a bar at night with great happy hour deals from 4pm to 8pm.

 Blend & Grind, 1 Sun Street, Wan Chai, Hong Kong; instagram.com/blendgrindhk